avieth/reactive-dom/README.md

 with weak references in ghcjs, but it is resolved in [this branch](https://github.com/alios/shims/tree/fix-reactive-banana).

+**What follows in this README is out of date!** Will update it soon.

 Here's a preview (full source in [Examples/Counter](./Examples/Counter.hs):

 ```Haskell